yssource/rhai/README.md

 x == 500;       // 'x' is NOT changed!
 ```

-Furthermore, functions can only be defined at the top level, never inside a block or another function.
+Functions can only be defined at the top level, never inside a block or another function.

 ```rust
 // Top level is OK